defunct/cafe/concerns.markdown

 Need to avoid splintering this into the half-dozen different dependency groups that come with Maven.

+HEY!

+What if we just make it easy to use exclusions?
+There ought to be one and only one universal implementation of an interface, but if we've got that all muddy, as it is the case with JPA annotations at the moment, then we can go ahead and exclude the implementation that we disfavor.

+Or else it could be a matter of the import order.

 ## Statements and Clauses

 A clause is a part of a statement, but that does not mean that a statement